APPLICATIONS

 Catalysts

 Molybdenum chemicals are used in the production of catalysts for a variety of reactions, notably hydrotreating and selective oxidation.
-Hydrotreating catalysts based on molybdenum are used in the desulfurization of oil prior to further refining and reforming.
 The increasingly stringent requirements for low sulfur fuel oils, gasoline and diesel fuel make this application a particularly important use for molybdenum.
-Examples of oxidation processes using molybdenum catalysts include the production of formaldehyde from methanol and acrylonitrile or propylene oxide from propylene.
-Stable molybdate solutions with low impurity levels can be produced from the Climax Molybdenum Company range of molybdenum oxides and molybdates.
+Molybdenum-based catalysts also are used in the production of renewable diesel and sustainable aviation fuels (SAF).

-Molybdenum metal and alloys are used in a number of important end products including lamp applications, glass melting electrodes and electronic devices.
-The characteristics of molybdenum metal powders are determined not only by the process conditions during reduction, but also by the physical and chemical properties of the original chemicals.
-The consistent quality of our range of oxides and molybdates makes them ideal starting materials for this application.
+Molybdenum metal and alloys are used in a number of important end products including lamp applications, glass melting electrodes, electronic devices, medical equipment, and chip lithography.
+The characteristics of molybdenum metal powders are determined not only by the process conditions during reduction, but also by the physical and chemical properties of the starting materials.

 Lubricants

-The naturally occurring form of molybdenum, MoS2 is an important solid lubricant.
-It is used primarily for reduction of wear and friction and maintains good lubricating performance in tough conditions.
-Molysulfide® (our lubricant grade MoS2) is a black powder insoluble in most solvents.
-It is an excellent high temperature lubricant stable in air to 350°C and in vacuum or inert atmospheres to 1200°C. Molysulfide® is widely used in products such as greases, dispersions, friction materials and bonded coatings.
-Molybdenum complexes, soluble in petroleum oils and other organic solvents, are finding increased use as antiwear and extreme pressure additives as well as friction modifiers in lubricating oils and greases.
+The naturally occurring form of molybdenum (MoS2) is an important solid lubricant used primarily for reduction of wear and friction and maintains good lubricating performance in tough conditions.
+Molybdenum complexes, soluble in petroleum oils and other organic solvents, are finding increased use as antiwear and extreme pressure additives as well as friction modifiers in lubricating oils, greases and coatings.

 Corrosion Inhibition

-Molybdate, usually in the form of Sodium Molybdate, is used as an anodic corrosion inhibitor in a number of aqueous systems, such as cooling water treatments, and automobile anti-freeze/coolant products.
-It is particularly effective against pitting corrosion.
-Molybdate inhibits corrosion of steel, cast iron, aluminum, copper, brass, cadmium and solder, and is usually used synergistically with other corrosion inhibitors.
+Molybdate, usually in the form of sodium molybdate, is used as an anodic corrosion inhibitor in aqueous systems, such as cooling water treatments and automobile anti-freeze/coolant products.
+It is effective in inhibiting corrosion of steel, cast iron, aluminum, copper, brass, cadmium and solder, and typically is used with other corrosion inhibitors.

 Pigments